richard-shan/fabRepo/docs/lessons/week13/networking.md

 ## ESP32CAM Board Program

 The following program is uploaded onto the ESP32 CAM Board through Arduino IDE.
 This program requires a lot of libraries and dependencies, which I individually downloaded from Github.
 The entire project folder including the code and libraries can be downloaded under <a href="https://fabacademy.org/2024/labs/charlotte/students/richard-shan/lessons/week13/week13Downloads/">**this week's file downloads**</a>.

+<pre><code class="language-cpp">